BryanSoltis/AzureDevOpsFunctions/README.md

 1. Download/Clone the repository

-2. In the [localsettings.json](https://github.com/BryanSoltis/AzureDevOpsFunctions/blob/master/local.settings.json) file, update the following values:
+2. In the [localsettings.json](https://github.com/BryanSoltis/AzureDevOpsFunctions/blob/master/local.settings.json) file, update the following values (if running locally):

 * **DevOpsOrgName**: [Your Azure DevOps Org Name]
 * **DevOpsDefaultState**: [Your Azure DevOps state for work items.
 Typically this value is ‘New’]